kahootbird/100-days-of-code/log.md

 ### Day 95: January 04, 2022
 Started working on coffee landing page from before for the final 5 days, basic tags, starting small again

+### Day 96: January 05, 2022
+Thorough code review of piano app.
+Great feedback, learned a lot about ES6 syntax, eslint, code structure and much more.